stett/stett.github.io/_posts/2015-12-05-toy-planes.md

 In classic DigiPen throwing-people-in-the-deep-end-to-see-if-they-can-swim style, I had an assignment which required me to build a basic game engine from scratch, and then a game to demonstrate it's capabilities, in a little less than half a semester.

 In this video you can watch me play a bit of the game.
 In it, I shoot down a few pixely planes with rockets and machinegun before getting hit by a missile from a helicopter.
 The more damaged I become, the more difficult it is to control, and I eventually crash and burn.
+I highly recommend upping the quality to 480p at least, in order ot really see what's going on.

 <iframe width="420" height="360" src="https://www.youtube.com/embed/aA3th1K6wno" frameborder="0" allowfullscreen></iframe>